What does R+ mean?

-This word carries a negative connotation since the word is commonly handed down from force/compulsion training and therefore has come to be associated with aversion or punishment-intended tactics such as shock, collar pinch, leash yank, spray, yell, scare, startle, et cetera.
+This word carries a negative connotation since the word is most commonly use by force/compulsion trainers and therefore has come to be associated with aversive or punishment-intended tactics such as shock, collar pinch, leash yank, spray, yell, scare, startle, et cetera.
 Humane trainers have worked to do away with "correction" because even corrections that do not physically hurt cause emotional damage, and studies now increasingly imply that emotional damage, just as physical damage, can lead to new aggression and other behavioral problems, even in previously non-aggressive dogs.

 How do I get my dog to stop biting?

-First we must ascertain whether we are dealing with play biting, mouthing, or really sinking his teeth in to someone, and why.
+First we must ascertain whether we are dealing with play biting, mouthing, or really sinking teeth in to someone, and why.
 We should also determine the antecedents to the behavior.
 What's an antecedent?
-Simply put, antecedents are the occurrences/situations in play just before the behavior.
-If your head is already spinning reading this, don't feel bad.
-That is why you have certified canine behavior consultants who specialize in these behaviors.
-Email us for help, information, or referral.
+Simply put, antecedents are pertinent stimuli present just before the behavior.
+If your head is spinning reading this, don't worry.
+That is why you have certified canine behavior consultants who specialize in analyzing and modifying these behaviors.
+Email us for help.

 Why is my dog afraid of everything?

 Fear in pet dogs may be born of a combination of genetics, past experiences, and current environment, as well as new, scary experiences that result in lasting fear.
 You're probably also wondering how to help your dog get over her fear.
-For this you will need a certified, anti-aversive, fearful dog specialist like myself.
-Please also visit The Fearful Dogs Project.
+For this you will need to contact a certified, anti-aversive, fearful dog specialist like myself.
+You might also visit The Fearful Dogs Project.

 How do I get my dog to stop barking?

 Oftentimes we don't realize we are inadvertently reinforcing the barking, which results in more barking.
 When your dog barks, do you yell at him, or run over to him?
 These are types of attention and thus are reinforcing to the dog.
-Do you give him a quiet cue and then reward him for stopping?
-You're on the right track, but the trick here is that your dog may have figured out how to request treats via barking, getting you to cue quiet, and then doing as asked.
-Since barking is so stressful to many people because it can result in nuisance complaints, it is best to hire an anti-aversives behavior professional for help with barking asap.
+Since barking is so stressful to many people because it can result in nuisance complaints, it is best to hire an anti-aversives behavior consultant for help with barking asap.